University of Virginia, J.D.

 District of Columbia

-Aisha Mahmood Haley is an associate in Reichman Jorgensen’s Washington, D.C. office.
+Aisha Mahmood Haley is an associate in the firm’s Washington, D.C. office.
 Aisha's expertise includes complex commercial and patent litigation.

-Aisha has a deep understanding of patent litigation at both the district court and appellate level.
+Aisha has a deep understanding of patent litigation at the district court and appellate level as well as the U.S. International Trade Commission (ITC).
 Prior to joining Reichman Jorgensen, Aisha spent two years clerking for the Honorable Alan D. Lourie at the United States Court of Appeals for the Federal Circuit.
 Before that, she spent about two years clerking for the Honorable Robert W. Schroeder III in the United States District Court for the Eastern District of Texas.
 Notably, Aisha clerked for Judge Schroeder at a time when he presided over the second-largest number of patent cases in the United States.

 Aisha is a graduate of the University of Virginia School of Law, where she served on the editorial board of the Virginia Tax Review.
 She attended the University of Georgia, where she earned her B.S. in Biochemistry and Molecular Biology, and was a Bernard Ramsey Honors Scholar, a member of the Dean Tate Honor Society, and a member of Phi Beta Kappa.
 She also studied Mandarin Chinese through the U.S. State Department Critical Language Scholarship and the Benjamin Gilman International Scholarship.